webcraft/laravel-random/README.md

 ];
 ```

-If you want to use the facade, add this:
+*[If you are using Laravel 5.5 with auto-discovery, you can skip this step]* If you want to use the facade, add this:

 ```php
 // config/app.php